Swedish health agency extends pause on J&J vaccine

 “We think it is better to recommend the vaccines that healthcare is now used to using,” Chief Epidemiologist Anders Tegnell said in a statement.

-The agency said on April 14 it would not start using the COVID-19 vaccine following reports of rare blood clots, similar to those reported for the AstraZeneca (AZN.L) shot.
-L8N2M74GU
+The agency said on April 14 it would not start using the COVID-19 vaccine following reports of rare blood clots, similar to those reported for the AstraZeneca shot.
+[L8N2M74GU]

 Our Standards: The Thomson Reuters Trust Principles.